 Cockroaches can survive for long periods with little to no food, as long as they have moisture.
 Sink drains provide them with drinking water, both in and around the drain.
 Leaking or dripping faucets increase the amount of moisture available to the roaches, encouraging them to live in and around the drain.
 Any drain that traps water inside it could be a home for cockroaches.

 Drains also feed cockroaches, which are capable of living on a wide range of organic material.
 Kitchen drains often trap scraps or traces of food debris from dishwashing, while bathroom drains can catch skin cells and grow fungus or mold.
 Cockroaches often live in sink overflow cavities connected to the drain, as these provide easy access to food and water inside the drain but don't flood regularly.

 While cockroaches are capable of fitting through very small holes, they can't pass through openings screened with mesh or solid material.
-When cockroaches are a concern, cover all drains at night to prevent these insects from making their home inside.
+When cockroaches are a concern, use drain covers at night to prevent these insects from making their home inside.
 Keep sinks and drains dry and clean to reduce water sources, and avoid putting food scraps into the drain itself.
 Fix all leaks and drips as soon as possible to discourage roach infestations.

 G.D.
 Palmer is a freelance writer and illustrator living in Milwaukee, Wis.
 She has been producing print and Web content for various organizations since 1998 and has been freelancing full-time since 2007.
 Palmer holds a Bachelor of Arts degree in writing and studio art from Beloit College in Beloit, Wis.